syhpoon/xenvman/README.md

 and must be named using the following format: `<name>.tpl.data`, where `<name>` is the same template name as in main json file.

-Tpl javascript API provides function to copy files from data dir to image workspace, mount them inside containers etc.
+Template javascript API provides functions to copy files from data dir to image workspace, mount them inside containers etc.

-All files in data directory are never changed by a template directly, they are always copied when needed.
+Please note,that all files in data directory are never changed by a template directly, they are always copied when needed.

 ## Workspace directory